Upstatement/mobile-stories-wp-theme/README.md

 ## Setup

 1. Make sure [Ups Dock](https://github.com/Upstatement/ups-dock) is installed and up and running
-2. Create a `.env` file in the root of your directory and Copy the values in the *Mobile Stories - Dotenv* secure note into that file.
+2. Create a `.env` file in the root of your directory and Copy the values in the "Mobile Stories - Dotenv" secure note into that file.
 You can find this note in 1Passwoed.
 3. Run `npm install` and then `composer install` from the root directory to install all the required packages and plugins.
 3. From the root directory run `./bin/install.sh`